watson-enlighten/MCW-Cloud-native-applications/Whiteboard design session/WDS student guide - Cloud-native applications.md

   - They have the ability to add new events and isolate speakers, sessions, workshops, and other details.

-- The tenant's code (conference and admin web site) is deployed to a specific group of load balanced Windows Server machines dedicated to one or more tenant.
+- The tenant's code (conference and admin web site) is deployed to a specific group of load balanced Linux servers dedicated to one or more tenant.
 Each group of machines hosts a specific set of tenants, and this is distributed according to scale requirements of the tenant.

 - Once the conference site is live, the inevitable requests for changes to the web site pages, styles, registration requirements, and any number of custom requests begin.